Changes to UK company law. The Economic Crime and Corporate Transparency Act.

 One of the key aims of the Economic Crime and Corporate Transparency Act is to improve the accuracy and quality of the data on our registers, to help tackle economic crime and drive confidence in the UK economy.

-The act has introduced new statutory objectives for the Registrar of Companies which they must promote when performing their functions.
+The act has introduced new statutory objectives for the Registrar of Companies which they must seek to promote when performing their functions.
 The act also provides the registrar with a suite of new and enhanced powers, to enable them to meet their objectives.

 The registrar’s objectives are: